 Industrial Plastic Container Recycling

-Green Processing Company Inc (GPC) recycles plastic packaging and containers.
+Green Processing Company recycles plastic packaging and containers.
 The containers were originally used for shipping raw material and finished goods.
 Our focus is HDPE (High-Density Polyethylene), HDPE Structural Foam, PP (Polypropylene), HMW-PE (High Molecular Weight Polyethylene), and PP/HDPE comingled.
-These plastics originated as totes, collapsible bins, pallets, and trays.
-Containers that can no longer be used or refurbished must be recycled in a traditional sense.
+These plastics originated as totes, collapsible containers, pallets, and trays.
+Containers that can no longer be used must be recycled in a traditional sense.

 What is the process of container recycling?